 - Aricept is the only treatment approved by the FDA for all stages of Alzheimer’s disease: mild, moderate, and severe.
 You can take it as a tablet that you swallow or that dissolves in your mouth.

 - Razadyne (formerly called Reminyl) is also for mild to moderate Alzheimer’s.
 You can get it as a tablet that works right away, a capsule that gives off the medicine slowly, and in liquid forms.

 - Exelon is for people who have mild to moderate Alzheimer’s.
 You can wear a skin patch that has the drug, or take it in capsules and in liquid form.

 - Memantine (Namenda)treats moderate-to-severe Alzheimer's disease.
 It works by changing the amount of a brain chemical called glutamate, which plays a role in learning and memory.
 Brain cells in people with Alzheimer’s disease give off too much glutamate.
-Namenda keeps the levels of that chemical in check.
+Namenda keeps the levels of that chemical in check by blocking the receptors.
 It may improve how well the brain works and how well some people can do everyday tasks.
 The drug may work even better when you take it with Aricept, Exelon, or Razadyne.
 Namenda’s side effects include tiredness, dizziness, confusion, constipation, and headache.

 - Namzaric.
 This drug is a mix of Namenda and Aricept.
 It's best for people with moderate to severe Alzheimer's who already take the two drugs separately.